A woman holding different biohacking supplements

 Polyphenols

 Polyphenols like resveratrol and pterostilbene are plant compounds that activate longevity genes such as SIRT1, which mimic the effects of calorie restriction [23].
-These compounds may help reduce the risk of age-related diseases and support healthy ageing by promoting cellular repair and maintenance.
+These compounds may help reduce the risk of age-related diseases and support healthy aging by promoting cellular repair and maintenance.

 Ayurvedic Rasayanas (Ashwagandha & Triphala)